Extracting Differences from an ArcSDE Geodatabase

 picture3.png

-- you're likely to get unpredictable results!
+- You're likely to get unpredictable results!

 Step-by-step Instructions